 In order to brew beer you will need water, malted barley, hops and yeast.

 Malted barley comes from the barley grain and is obtained through soaking barley in water allowing it to partially germinate.
 You can do this yourself or buy barley that has already been through the malting process.
 Malted barley is responsible for producing the sugars needed to sweeten the beer and to react with the yeast to form alcohol.

 Hops are the flowers of the Humulus lupulus plant which, when dried and used to brew beer, balance the sweetness from the malted barley, add bitterness, give aroma and flavour and acts as a natural preservative.
 The effect hops has on the beer depends on when it is added in the brewing process.
 Adding it earlier will produce a heavier, more bitter beer while adding it later will result in a lighter and more crisp version.

 Yeast is responsible for the beer’s alcohol.
 When added, the yeast converts sugar into alcohol and carbon dioxide.
 The yeast also adds to the final flavour of the beer and is responsible for the beer’s fruity or spicy notes.

 Step One of Brewing - Preparing the Water

-The first step in brewing beer is preparing the water for the other ingredients.
+The first step to follow when making a craft beer, is preparing the water for the other ingredients.
 This is done by heating filtered water to 80°C in a hot water tank.
 After the water is heated it needs to be mixed and processed together with the malted barley.
 This is usually done in a vessel called a mash tun.
 The water temperature needs to be adjusted down to 65°C in the mash tun before the malted barley is added.